Hanging Pothos: A Low-Maintenance Plant for Every Home

 How Much Sunlight Pothos Needs

-Money plants do well in low to bright sunlight, but direct sunlight will cause burns to the leaves.
-However, some pothos, such as Manjula pothos, which have less green color in their leaves, prefer direct sunlight.
+However, in the case of some variegated pothos, such as Manjula pothos, which have less green color in their leaves, they prefer direct sunlight.
 It would be great for the plant if variegated pothos were placed where it would get a maximum of two hours of morning sunlight.
-In an indoor environment, plants can be kept beside the window for healthy growth.

 When and How to Water